aptos-labs/confidential-asset-wasm-bindings/readme.md

-# aptos-confidential-asset-wasm-bindings
+# confidential-asset-wasm-bindings

 ## Generating WASM Bindings

 To generate WASM bindings, follow these steps:

-1. Navigate to the `aptos-wasm` folder.
-2. Inside the `aptos-wasm` directory, locate the subdirectories that contain the platform-specific scripts for WASM generation.
+1. Inside the root directory, locate the subdirectories that contain the platform-specific scripts for WASM generation.
-3. Run the respective scripts for each platform:
+2. Run the respective scripts for each platform:

     - **macOS**: Ensure Docker is installed on your machine, then execute `build-wasm.sh` in each subdirectory.
       ```bash
       ./build-wasm.sh
+      ```

+      One-liner for convenience
+      ```bash
+      chmod +x ./range-proofs/build-wasm.sh && ./range-proofs/build-wasm.sh && chmod +x ./pollard-kangaroo/build-wasm.sh && ./pollard-kangaroo/build-wasm.sh
       ```

     - **Linux**: Use `wasm-pack` to build the bindings in each subdirectory by running the following command: